denoland/fresh/docs/latest/examples/changing-the-src-dir.md

   Change the source directory to effectively manage your project.
 ---

-When you initialize a project with `deno run -A -r https://fresh.deno.dev`, you'll end up with a project like the following:
+When you initialize a project with `deno -A -r https://fresh.deno.dev`, you'll end up with a project like the following:

 ```txt Project Structure
 .